tsujamin/digi-approval/design/design.md

 ### External stakeholders
 External stakeholders (e.g. local businesses who may be affected by an event) are treated as if they are *out of the system* agencies.

+## Workflows
+Approval processes are represented as *workflows*.
+For each type of approval handled by the system, an administrator must define a *workflow specification*, detailing each *stage* of the process and the business rules which determine automatic *transitions* between stages.
+The transition rules ensure that the appropriate information is collected from the applicant, and the application is submitted for approval to the appropriate approving agencies.

+### Stages

+There are two main types of stage -- *data collection stages* and *approval stages*.
+Data collection stages appear to the applicant as a web form, asking questions similar to those found on existing application forms.
+Approval stages cause the application to appear in the agency delegator's worklist, which can then be assigned to an approver.
+Upon reviewing the previous data collection stages, the approver will mark the approval stage as "completed" when they are satisfied that the requirements are met, causing the workflow to transition to the next stage.

+Stages can be executed in parallel, allowing agencies to begin assessing applications before the full application is submitted.
+For example, an organisation applies to hold an event requiring assessment by the ACT Insurance Authority (risk assessment plan and insurance paperwork) and Roads ACT (temporary traffic management plans), among other agencies.
+The applicant has completed the risk assessment and obtained their insurance paperwork, but has not yet completed their traffic management plan.
+The applicant can complete the "Risk Assessment/Insurance" data collection stage and proceed to the ACTIA approval stage immediately, then complete the "Traffic Management" data collection stage when they are ready.
+The workflow will be completed when there are no more outstanding stages remaining.

+To facilitate parallel execution of stages, when multiple data collection stages are available to complete, the applicant will be given a menu allowing them to choose the next stage.
+When multiple approval stages are executing in parallel, the applicant will see the status of each approval stage.

+### Transition Rules
+Transition rules between stages define what happens after a stage is completed.
+Generally, the completion of one stage will trigger one or more subsequent stages.
+A simple transition rule may trigger the designated "next" stage in all circumstances, while a more complex transition rule may determine the appropriate stages to trigger based on the application of business rules (e.g. a large event with more than 100 attendees will trigger the "Risk Assessment/Insurance" stage to trigger, while small events will trigger a different stage).

 ## User Interface ##